The Unknown, the Unmanifest, & the Nonexistent

 I have been surprised through my re-reading of ‘Applied Magic’ how much of Fortune’s work resonates with my own philosophies and understanding of magic, consciousness, and reality.
 Even in the points of disagreement I have discovered new ideas and perspectives that informs my understanding.

 ‘Applied Magic’ is a series of short essays on magical theory and practice.
-In the current essay I am reading, ‘The Three Kinds of Reality’, fortune defines the space in which we exist, and in which occultists practice; the unknown, the unmanifest, and the nonexistent.
+In the current essay I am reading, ‘The Three Kinds of Reality’, Fortune defines the space in which we exist, and in which occultists practice; the unknown, the unmanifest, and the nonexistent.

 The non-existent just isn’t, and that is all there is to be said about it.
 But the Great Unmanifest very much is, and to call it the Root of All Being is a very good description.